nikasimovich/arts22/_projects/personal-data.md

 In class, we&rsquo;ll look at ways to use JavaScript to sort and highlight your data.
 Your project can take any web-based form, however, and is not required to use JavaScript.
 The most important aspects of the project are that your data tell a complete story, and the visual design and interactions are considered and supportive.

+You should collect the data on your own, and can use any media to visualize it.

 ### Due date
 12/08